deniskyashif/blog/content/posts/2020-01-07-csharp-channels-part-3.md

 2. Invalid input should not cause the pipeline to stop.
 The pipeline should continue to process the inputs thereafter.
 3. The pipeline should not swallow errors.
 All the errors should be reported.

 We're going to modify stage 2 which counts the lines in a file.
 Our definition for invalid input is an empty file.
 Our pipeline should not pass them forward and instead, it should report the existence of such files.
-We solve that by introducing a second channel that holds the errors.
+We solve that by introducing a second channel that emits the errors.

 ``` diff
 - ChannelReader<(FileInfo file, int lines)> GetLineCount(